0xdead4f/jswatch/README.md

 ---

 JSWatch is a lightweight and efficient JavaScript file monitoring tool that tracks changes in remote JavaScript files.
 It provides automatic diff generation in markdown format written to stdout.

+> But in practice , i personally used this tool not just for javascript file , but for other remote static file.

 ## Features